ARazak200/ARazak200.github.io/README.md

 # ARazak200.github.io

 - Website hosted on Github via arazak200.github.io
-- Using Internal and External CSS.
+- Using Internal, External CSS and javascript.

 # improvements to the website
 - [ ] Fixed position of title and nav bar

 # Contents
 - [ ] Master